lykmapipo/env/DOCUMENTATION.md

 #### getNumbers(key[, defaultValue])

-get array of numbers from environment variable
+Get array of numbers from environment variable